TheKing6488/Open-Media-Station-Website/content/docs/getting-started/_index.en.md

 ## Get the clients

-You can obtain the client from the artifacts of the latest [pipeline run](https://github.com/OpenMediaStation/OpenMediaStation.FE.MovieTV/actions).
+You can obtain the client from the artifacts of the latest [release](https://github.com/OpenMediaStation/OpenMediaStation.FE.MovieTV/releases).